DrakshaAnjum2000/Real-Time-Chat-App/README.md

 React Router 4
 Moment JS
 SASS
-Screenshot

-Software
+# Software
 Before proceeding, please ensure you have the following software installed on your computer.
-Getting started
+# Getting started
 Please fork a copy of this repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.
 Alternatively download or clone the master branch.

-Download & Install Dependencies on your machine
+# Download & Install Dependencies on your machine
-Clone the repo to your machine

-git clone <CloneURL>
+Clone the repo to your machine git clone <CloneURL>

-Lunch the backend
+# Lunch the backend
-Within terminal or cmd ensure you have navigated inside the 'Backend' directory and installed the dependencies cd <../path/to/Backend> yarn install OR npm install
+1. Within terminal or cmd ensure you have navigated inside the 'Backend' directory and installed the dependencies cd <../path/to/Backend> yarn install OR npm install

-Run the start script
+2. Run the start script
 yarn run start OR npm run start

-Lunch the frontend
+# Lunch the frontend
-Open a new terminal window and navigate inside the 'Frontend' folder as you will need to keep the backend running in the background cd <../path/to/Frontend> yarn install OR npm install
+1. Open a new terminal window and navigate inside the 'Frontend' folder as you will need to keep the backend running in the background cd <../path/to/Frontend> yarn install OR npm install

-Run the start script
+3. Run the start script
 yarn run start OR npm run start

 Your app should be running on: http://localhost:3000